List of The Disastrous Life of Saiki K. characters: Others

 Nendo's late father appears as a ghost.
-His face is similar to the latter, except his vertical scar on the right eye instead of the left.
+His face is similar to the latter, except his vertical scar is on the right eye instead of the left.
 He is the guardian ghost for Toritsuka.
 Because he is a ghost, he no longer maintains any memories of what he himself looks like or that he is related to the family.
-Riki's mother, Midori, looks exactly like Riki, except she has a vertical scar over each eyes, and she has curly hair.
+Riki's mother, Midori, looks exactly like Riki, except she has a vertical scar over each of her eyes, and she has curly hair.
 She works multiple jobs; and had married Chono briefly.